WillemVervoort/Forest_and_water/README.md

 # Forest_and_water
 This github repository contains the data and the analysis of the impacts of reforestation and deforestation on streamflow using generalised additive modelling.

-This work was submitted as a paper to Journal of Hydrology:
+This work was re-submitted as a paper to Journal of Hydrology:
 R.W.
-Vervoort, E. Nervi, J. Alonso (2022) Factors determining how catchments respond to forest cover change.
-Re-analysing global data sets.
+Vervoort, E. Nervi, J. Alonso (2022) Generalizing the impact of forest cover on streamflow from experimental data: it is not that simple.
-We are currently reviewing the editor's comments and producing a vastly revised version.

 Any **released** final data, manuscript and scripts are in the **publish** branch, please use this branch for any future work.